 Napier Art Deco Building

 Napier is billed; alongside South Beach, Florida as joint art deco capital of the world, however the vast majority of the town centre art deco buildings have had unsympathetic modern shop fronts built.
+I imagine these modernising facelifts were carried out before Napier appreciated the architectural gem it had.
 At ground level it now looks like any other high street with large plate glass windows and doors and modern shop signs which sometimes obscure art deco features.
 You have to look above the canopy which provides shelter to the shoppers but obscures the view of what remains of the art deco architecture above ground level.
 It could have been stunning if the buildings had been left as originally built or renovated in the art deco style.
 Once away from the main shopping street there are a number of good art deco offices and homes but these are isolated buildings.
 It was well worth visiting, just not as spectacular as it could have been.

 Lake Taupo With My Next Destination, The Snowy Peak Of Ruapehu On The Horizon